Run, debug, and test an MSIX package

-Set the packaging project as the startup project, and then press CTRL+F5 to start your app.
+Set the packaging project as the startup project, and then press F5 to start your app.

-You created the package manually or by using the Desktop App Converter
+You created the package using a different tool

-Open a Windows PowerShell command prompt, and from the PackageFiles subfolder of your output folder, run this cmdlet:
+Open a Windows PowerShell command prompt, and from the root directory of your package files, run this cmdlet: